jrjones/blog.jrj.org/pages/what-i-use.md

         <h2>Books: <em>Amazon Kindle and Audible</em></h2>
         <p>I buy e-books pretty much exclusively from Amazon's Kindle store (which I consume primarily on a Kindle, occasionally on an phone or tablet.)</p>
         <p>I buy audiobooks exclusively from Audible.com, which I absolutely love.
-I have around 600 audiobooks in my library, and have been a subscriber for 15 years now.</p>
+I have over 600 audiobooks in my library, and have been a subscriber for 15 years now.</p>

         <h2>Podcasts</h2>
         <p>I love podcasts.
 My podcast player of choice is Overcast-- a great app with a thoughtful (read: opinionated) minimalist design, and meaningful differentation in terms of audio quality and features.</p>